CoastCast

 )

-weather = weather_result if not isinstance(weather_result, Exception) else None
+alerts = alerts_result if not isinstance(alerts_result, Exception) else []

-buoy = buoy_result if not isinstance(buoy_result, Exception) else None
+wq = water_quality if not isinstance(water_quality, Exception) else None

 Python